alexs2112/University-Notes/ANTH363/Midterm 1.md

 **Durkheim's Definition of Religion**:
  - Religion can be divided into 2 parts, the union of beliefs and rituals
-	 - Beliefs are collective representations of the group's shared values and conscioence
+	 - Beliefs are collective representations of the group's shared values and consci`ence
 	 - Rituals are structured framework for maintaining social order and solidarity
  - Religion must exclude magic, as magic is:
 	 - Individualistic(selfish), Instrumental (means to an end), Imminent (immediate outcomes)